What is short selling and why do investors do it?

 The pros of short selling

-It is possible to make a lot of money by short selling because stocks and markets tend to fall much faster than they rise.
-For example, while the S&P 500 doubled between 2002-2007, it dropped by 55% in the following 18 months.1
+It is possible to make a profit from short selling because stocks and markets tend to fall much faster than they rise.
+For example, while the S&P 500 Index doubled between 2002-2007, it dropped by 55% in the following 18 months.1

-Famously, George Soros bet against the Bank of England in 1992 and when the pound fell, he made around $1.5 billion USD in profit.2 Jim Chanos of Kynikos Associates bet against Enron in 2001 and made big profits when it collapsed.3
+Famously, George Soros bet against the Bank of England in 1992 and when the pound fell, he made around US$1.5 billion in profit.2 Jim Chanos of Kynikos Associates bet against Enron in 2001 and made big profits when it collapsed.3

 Short selling can also be a useful tool for hedging portfolio risk—investors can protect their long-term investments by offsetting short positions.